bmxdemo/bmxproject/logbook/postings/20180102_SDSS_galaxies/index.md

 ![](SDSS_galaxies.png)

-There is clearly a lot of structure here we can correlate with, even at frequencies above 1300.
+There is clearly a lot of structure here we can correlate with.
 Next I binned in "pixels" of delta RA = 1 and delta z = 0.001, which corresponds to about 1 MHz.
 This is shown in **Figure 2**.
 Lastly, I approximated beam convolution by convolving each row of this image with a 4 deg FWHM Gaussian.
 This is shown in **Figure 3**.
 In reality, we will properly convolve